×

 Abstract

-Anoctamin 1 (ANO1, TMEM16A) is a transmembrane protein belonging to the ANO family, with a role in the formation of calcium-activated chloride channels (CaCC).
-It is included in the regulation of physiological processes such as muscle contraction, gastrointestinal motility, secretion, and electrical excitability.
+Anoctamin-1 (ANO1, TMEM16A), a transmembrane protein belonging to the ANO family, plays a role in the formation of calcium-activated chloride channels (CaCCs).
+It is involved in the regulation of physiological processes, including muscle contraction, gastrointestinal motility, secretion, and electrical excitability.
 Also, recent data suggest that ANO1 is a specific marker for interstitial cells of Cajal (ICC).
-The aim of the paper was to examine the spatial and temporal distribution of ANO1 in the human stomach, small intestine, and large intestine during embryofetal development as a potential marker for the differentiation of ICC and smooth muscle cells.
-As a material, we used 2 embryos and samples from 21 fetuses.
+The aim of the paper was to examine the spatial and temporal distribution of ANO1 in the human stomach, small intestine, and large intestine during embryo-fetal development as a potential marker for the differentiation of ICC and smooth muscle cells (SMCs).
+As a material, we used samples from 2 embryos and 21 fetuses.
 The tissue samples were routinely processed into paraffin blocks, and 5 µm-thick sections were immunostained for ANO1.
-Our results show that ANO1 appears during embryonic development (8th week), and its expression continues through the fetal stages.
-Epithelial, endothelial and ICC cells consistently expressed ANO1 in all examined samples.
-Smooth muscle cells showed strong expression in muscularis propria, however by the 25th week this immunopositivity was absent from outer muscle layers in stomach and large intestine.
-In conclusion, ANO1 can be considered as a reliable marker for following the differentiation of SMC and ICC during embryonic and fetal development.
+Our results showed that ANO1 expression appeared during the 8th week of embryonic development and persisted through the fetal stages.
+Epithelial, endothelial, and ICC cells consistently expressed ANO1 in all examined samples.
+SMCs showed strong ANO1 expression in the muscularis propria; however, by the 25th week, this immunopositivity was absent from the outer muscle layers in the stomach and large intestine.
+In conclusion, ANO1 can be considered a reliable marker for tracking the differentiation of SMCs and ICC during embryonic and fetal development.

 Author Contributions